By John Morrison

 Excuses for not carrying off-duty include: “My agency won’t back me up if I get into a lethal incident.”
 So why do you stay there?
 If they won’t back you up off-duty, how effectively might they back you in an on-duty incident?
 There’s always the possibility you’ll be hung out to dry by virtually any LE agency.
 So ask yourself, are you a cop because of the support you get from upstairs, or often, despite the support you get?
 And since in most off-duty shooting incidents, your life or that of a loved one is among the lives saved, would you rather you or they die than take a chance on being abandoned to your own devices?
 The argument is invalid.
 Find a good lawyer and keep their card with you.

 “I don’t need to be armed all the time off-duty.
 Violent crimes are actually down, and the places I go are pretty peaceful.”
 What state do you live in?
 Oh yeah, the state of denial.
-Consider this too: There is quantifiably less violent crime, but precisely the deadliest crimes are increasingly tending to occur in otherwise relatively crime-free places — the kind you go to.
+Consider this too: The deadliest crimes are increasingly tending to occur in otherwise relatively crime-free places — the kind you go to.
 The crazies are crazier, and they’re competing for who can kill the most innocents.
 You can be one of the sheep being slaughtered, or worse, be the cop who watched it happen and was powerless to stop it.
 Or, you can be the sheepdog who pops the jackal.
 If that doesn’t make the decision for you, I’ve heard UPS is hiring.

 This is a bigger issue than can be dealt with in one column.
 In the next Street Level: the why’s, what’s and how’s.